-b.
-Is there a common buildings insurance policy?

-If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
+- a.
+Is there a factor or property manager for your property?
+No - Is there a common buildings insurance policy?
+No If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges? - c.

-c.
 Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.